Cocaine Overdose Symptoms & Effects

 - The Long-Term Effects of Cocaine Addiction

-If you or a loved one is suffering from a cocaine addiction, seek help immediately.
+If you or a loved one is suffering from cocaine addiction, seek help immediately.
 While overdoses aren’t always fatal, they can cause serious long-term effects, from brain damage to PTSD.
 Of course, deaths resulting from cocaine overdoses happen every day, so anytime you use cocaine you’re accepting that risk.

-Cocaine Addiction and Overdose Facts
+Cocaine Addiction And Overdose Facts

 Before we dive deep into the nuances of cocaine addiction and overdose, let’s go over some cocaine addiction and overdose facts.
 Some of these may be surprising (or even shocking) while others may give you the upper hand if you or a loved one are dealing with addiction.